dyninst/dyninst/docs/stackwalk/public/steppergroup.h.rst

       The default version of this method uses address ranges to decide which ``FrameStepper`` to use.
-The address ranges are contained within the process’ code space, and map a piece of the code space to a ``FrameStepper`` that can walk through stack frames created in that code range.
+The address ranges are contained within the process' code space, and map a piece of the code space to a ``FrameStepper`` that can walk through stack frames created in that code range.
 If multiple ``FrameStepper`` objects share the same range, then the one with the highest priority will be tried first.